aanas1010/Vaccine-Management-System/phase2/design_document.md

 Instead of isolating the ‘Use Cases’ layer, we decided to separate it into the two main functions of our program: clientbooking - which contains the classes involved in the booking of appointments, and clinicmanagement- which contains the classes needed to manage the clinic.

 On the other hand, the ‘Drivers’ layer is where the CommandLine is created and where our Main class is located.
-We decided to seperate the database integration from the drivers package due to the large number of classes and interafces that were used.
+We decided to separate the database integration from the drivers package due to the large number of classes and interfaces that were used.

 Our ‘Managers’ layer contains the interfaces and the management systems that manage the Use Cases (from layer below) and is used by the Command Line (in layer above).